Courtesy of Friends of Acadia.

 Restoration is central to the mission of Friends of Acadia and they are committed to teaming with the Park Service on several projects.
 For example, they are funding the restoration of a wetland in an area that was a septic system next to a restroom.
 In that process, they have to consider native plant species that are more likely to thrive with temperature increase due to climate change, instead of just relying on the surveying and replanting the existing species in the area.

 Friends of Acadia is also working to balance park visitors interest and the need to protect the park.
-With record levels of visitation in the past three years, roughly 3.5 million visitors per year, they have developed a transportation plan designed to lower the impact of cars on the park.
-The idea is to help maintain a positive visitor experience, but also reduce the cost to park resources per visitor.
+With record levels of visitation in the past three years, roughly 3.5 million visitors per year, the National Park Service has developed a transportation plan designed to lower the impact of cars on the park.
+The idea is to help maintain a positive visitor experience, reduce traffic congestion, and improve visitor safety.
 The plan has a lot of innovative strategies, including establishing reservation systems for key destinations at peak times for visitors with cars.
 But, if you want to hike, take a bus, or bike into the park, you don’t need a reservation.
+Friends of Acadia is supportive of the transportation plan and will be working with the park and other partners over the next ten years to ensure successful implementation.

-The goal of the reservation system will be to generate funds to bolster other conservation efforts.
-They also help to fund the Island Explorer Bus System along with the state, local businesses, and L. L. Bean.
+The funds generated through the reservation system will bolster other conservation efforts.
+They also help to fund the Island Explorer Bus System along with the National Park Service, the state, local businesses, and L. L. Bean.
 That system will be a large part of promoting sustainable visitation of the park, and they are in the process of identifying how much it will need to expand to accommodate the new transportation plan needs.
 In the past, they have also worked on village connector trails so people can head from their home or hotel right into the park.

 Thanks to Stephanie and her colleagues at Acadia, the future of the park is looking brighter despite the onslaught of climate change.
 They’ll continue to focus on improving the Acadia experience by investing in public transit.
 They are also encouraging the next generation of Acadia’s defenders through programs like their summit stewards, where youth hike through the park and teach visitors about leave no trace.
-They are also monitoring for invasive species and increasing the park’s holdings when possible.
-And, they are working to help the park become most resilient to climate change.
+They are also monitoring for invasive species and increasing habitat connectivity by helping the park purchase private lands that remain inside its boundaries.
+And, they are working to help the park become more resilient to climate change.

 Friends of Acadia is a membership organization with over 5,000 members across the globe.
 They are open to anyone who shares a common passion for Acadia.
 If that’s you, you can find out more at www.friendsofacadia.org.